igorovh/enhancer/README.md

 1. `npm install`
 2. `npm run dev`
-3. Add `development` directory as extension in your browser.
+3. Add `build` directory as extension in your browser.

 ---